jjustin1/GESFinalProject.io/index.md

 # Single-Family Zoning (SFZ) Map Portfolio

 ### Purpose
 This page is designed to showcase the portfolio of maps I created for my final project in GES 687.
 This project centered around mapping and analyzing single-family zoning restriction policies in the Baltimore region, as well as analyzing the relationship they have with various community outcomes.
 For this project, I chose to look at how widespread single-family zoning restrictions are in the Baltimore region, as well as looking at the relationship between these zoning restrictions and community demographcis such as median household income and educational attainment.
-The results of my project are shown below.
-<br><br/>
 Scroll to the bottom of this page to view my analysis of the results and the sources used to obtain my data.
+<br><br/>To view my full analysis paper, <a href="https://github.com/jjustin1/jjustin1capstonepaper/blob/main/JustinJohnsonFinalCapstonePaper.pdf" target="_blank">Click Here.</a>

 ---
 ### Write-Up